Internal review requests procedure

-In appropriate cases, the reviewer, in advising the client of the outcome of the review, may also advise the client that the Office will not consider further submissions and correspondence.
+In appropriate cases, the reviewer, in informing the complainant of the outcome of the review, may also inform the complainant that the Office will not consider further submissions and correspondence.

 12. Mixture of internal review request and service delivery complaint

 Where a request for an internal review also contains a service delivery complaint, the reviewer should also consider and address the service delivery complaint (see service delivery complaints procedure).
 The particulars of the service delivery complaint should be formally recorded in the Service Delivery Register maintained by the Executive Coordinator, but should also be recorded on the internal review file in Resolve.

 A Resolve file type ‘Review Request by Contact’ should be created for both recordkeeping and reporting purposes.